maldun/MIA/README.md

 - Also set your GLX proeprly with AMD cards, in my case it was: `os.environ["HSA_OVERRIDE_GFX_VERSION"] = "11.0.0"` check the correct one for your card!
 - Downloads of bark can be faulty re-download fine_2.pt manually if you want to use bark for tts.
 - This is tested for my setup.
 When other test it and hare intall notes I am happy to share them.
+- Check if browser allows autoplay of sound files.

 ToDo
 =====